 Our stock price is likely to be volatile.
-The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the initial public offering price.
+The stock market in general and the market for the stocks of biopharmaceutical companies in particular have experienced extreme price and volume fluctuations often unrelated or disproportionate to the operating performance of particular companies, including as a result of the COVID-19 pandemic.
+Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
+As a result of the foregoing, shareholders may not be able to sell their common stock at or above the price at which they purchase those shares.
 The market price for our common stock may be influenced by many factors, including: